Meet Our Board of Directors

 Santa Fe, NM

 Tess joined the NMCF board in 2016 and is happy to serve NMCF as a board member based in Santa Fe, where she was born and raised.
 Since graduating from UNM Law School in 2012, Tess has held various public interest legal roles, serving clients from farmworkers to survivors of domestic violence throughout the state.
-Tess is currently a staff attorney with New Mexico Legal Aid.
+Tess is currently a staff attorney at Santa Fe Dreamers’ Project.
 Tess is also the proud wife, daughter, sister, aunt, niece, cousin and friend of fellow New Mexicans making great contributions to our state.